Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Keyboard shortcuts in the work item form

 Assign a work item to yourself (Alt + i), jump to discussion (Ctrl + Alt + d), and copy a quick link to the work item (Shift + Alt + c) using keyboard shortcuts.
-For the full list of new shortcuts, type "?" with a work item form open or see the table below.
+For the full list of new shortcuts, type “?” with a work item form open or see the table below.

 <img src="_img/09_15_01.png"; alt="Keyboard shortcuts in work item form" style="border:1px solid Silver; display: block; margin: auto;" />

 ### Enable contextual actions in the Work Items hub

-From within the work items hubs, users can now make use of contextual actions that change based on the selection of items.
-Copy to clipboard (Ctrl + C), Email, Delete (Delete), and Open selected items in Queries are now supported and accessible via mouse selection.
+From within the **Work Items** hub, you can now make use of contextual actions that change based on the selection of items.
+Copy to clipboard (Ctrl + C), Email, Delete (Delete), and Open selected items in **Queries** are now supported and accessible via mouse selection.
 Alternatively you can use Shift or Ctrl to streamline the selection of multiple items.

 <img src="_img/09_15_25.png"; alt="Keyboard shortcuts in work item form" style="border:1px solid Silver; display: block; margin: auto;" />